“Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 1 Samuel 12:1-13:23

 He who offers a sacrifice of thanksgiving honors Me, and to him who orders his way aright I shall show the salvation of God.”

 In the medical field, some doctors have interns and training to be a doctor someday.
 One of the requirements of a doctor for his intern is to follow all of his instructions.
 The intern better not talk badly about the doctor or not follow his instructions.
 If an intern fails at one or both of these, the doctor will no longer try to mentor him into a doctor.
 Why would we think any less of God working in our lives?
 We should only speak well of someone we are trusting to help us.
 If we truly want help, we will follow the instructions we are given.
 God is willing to help you; are you willing to follow His commands?

 May 14 RELY ON HIM

 And vindicate me by Your power.

-Every team has somebody they rely on when the going gets tough.
-These are your star players.
-The other team knows who you are looking for, but they can’t stop him.
-What a comfort to know they are always on your team, and you know you can count on them.
+We all have somebody we rely on when the going gets tough.
+These are your stars and your heroes.
+What a comfort to know they are constantly on your side, and you know you can count on them.
 God fills the same role in our lives.
 He is constantly there for us.
 He looks out for us and protects us.
-When the situation gets tough, we don’t have to wonder where to turn for help.
+When the going gets tough, we don’t have to wonder who to turn to, or where to look for help.
 He is already there for you.
 Are you relying on Him in your daily life?

 1 Samuel 15:1-16:23